onlyquake/xonotic-wiki/Editing.md

 Automated checking
 -------------------

 Neither GL not GH support red links (highlighting broken links) so there's a script in [`assets/check-and-fix.py`](assets/check-and-fix.py) that finds broken links and unreachable files.
-You can clone the wiki and run the script in its root.
-It'll automatically move or rename files that don't follow the above guidelines if you use `--fix`.
+To use it, clone the wiki and run the script in its root.
+It can automatically move or rename files that don't follow the above guidelines if you call it with `--fix`.